HumanSignal/label-studio/docs/source/blog/Automate-your-ML-pipeline-with-Label-Studio-and-Amazon-SageMaker.md

 ## Set up your model pipeline in Amazon SageMaker

-Create an image segmentation model pipeline in Amazon SageMaker using the ResNet50 pretrained model.
+Create an image segmentation model pipeline in Amazon SageMaker using the FCN ResNet-50 Image Segmentation pretrained model.
 Start by setting up the IAM policies needed to create and run the pipeline, then define and deploy the pipeline itself.

 ### Configure IAM permissions for SageMaker